obiba/opal-doc/web-user-guide/projects/tables.rst

 Remove
 ~~~~~~

-Removes the selected tables/views from the project and deletes its fata.
+Removes the selected tables/views from the project and deletes its data.